 Insurers may write long-term group insurance policies which contain a small element of taxable general insurance.
 An example is a group policy covering a large number of employees for life and incidental health risks.
 On an individual by individual basis the related premiums would normally be de minimis, but because a group policy contains so many members the premium may exceed £500,000.
-Therefore the *de minimis *rules would not apply and the premium would have to be apportioned.
-However, in cases where the total group premium exceeds £500,000, the *de minimis *provision can be applied on a ‘premium by participant’ basis, i.e.: the *de minimis *rules are applied to the premium paid in respect of each employee.
+Therefore the de minimis rules would not apply and the premium would have to be apportioned.
+However, in cases where the total group premium exceeds £500,000, the de minimis provision can be applied on a ‘premium by participant’ basis, i.e.: the de minimis rules are applied to the premium paid in respect of each employee.

 This treatment applies only to group life policies which contain a small element of general insurance.
-The treatment for all other ‘block’ policies is that a block policy is one policy and the *de minimis *limits apply to the policy as a whole.
+The treatment for all other ‘block’ policies is that a block policy is one policy and the de minimis limits apply to the policy as a whole.

 Previous page